EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 **\*Departures may need to handed off before they reach the boundary of the ACA\***, *as there are cases where the SID exts the ACA before cruise altitude can be reached.*

-JSDF-G bases `RJTE` Tateyama and `RJTK` Kisarazu are not represented as it appears traffic should mostly be military helicopters, which are difficult to represent in this game.
+JSDF-M base `RJTE` Tateyama and JSDF-G bases `RJTK` Kisarazu, `RJAK` Kasumigaura are not represented as it appears traffic should mostly be military helicopters, which are difficult to represent in this game.
 JSDF-M base `RJTL` Shimofusa is not currently implemented, but may be in a future version.
 `RJTO` Oshima/`RJAN` Niijima are not represented as traffic is either helicopters or traffic to `RJTF` Chofu in `RJTY` Yokota ACA.
 Unfortunately traffic to `RJTY` is difficult to represent as `RJTT` ACA has airspace on top of most of `RJTY` ACA, meaning that within the game, it is not possible to get planes to "spawn" from the appropriate region.

 ## Airports

-### `RJTT`
+### `RJTT` Tokyo 'Haneda' International Airport

 The main airport of this sector.
 Previously only handling domestic traffic and very limited international flights to key East Asian cities, Haneda now handles a fair amount of international traffic along with most of Tokyo's domestic traffic.
 As such, traffic is biased towards the west for departures and southwest for arrivals.